LostInGitHubLand/Sentiment_Analysis_comparing_strategies/README.md

 ## Benchmark
 The dataset employed for the purpose of establishing a benchmark is as follows: [dataset](https://www.kaggle.com/datasets/abhi8923shriv/sentiment-analysis-dataset/data)
-The objective of the preliminary data processing stage was to generate a training, testing and validation dataframe.
+The objective of the preliminary data processing stage was to generate a cleaned training, testing and validation dataframe.
 It is important to note that all of the datasets were **balanced**, and the sentiment analysis involved **three** categories: negative, neutral and positive.

 ## Sentiment Analysis